-This degree provides students with the business and management skills necessary to become effective managers and leaders in today's dynamic, global economy.
+The Bachelor of Commerce degree program provides you with the business and management skills necessary to become effective managers and leaders in today's dynamic, global economy.
 The program blends a practical management education with a broad general education.
-Students can specialize in a business discipline by choosing from an array of concentrations or pursue a general management degree.
-Many choose a concentration and go on to complete a professional designation after graduation.
+You can specialize in a business discipline or pursue a general management degree.
+Choose from an array of concentrations: Accounting, Finance, General Management, Human Resources, Leadership, Marketing, Public Sector or Technology.
+Then, after graduation, complete a professional designation.

 Graduation from this program may help you meet the entrance requirements for TRU's Master of Business Administration.

 Completion of a minimum of 60 applicable credits or a suitable two-year business diploma program

 Applicants who are assessed as lacking some requirements may be admitted to the degree program provisionally, pending completion of required coursework.

 Specific laddering agreements include:

 Students who plan to complete a credential through TRU-OL must complete and submit a Program Admission form.

 A minimum of 15 TRU credits (distance or on-campus)